Email spoofing: Technical details

 The result is that the email recipient sees the email as having come from the address in the From: header.
 They may sometimes be able to find the MAIL FROM address, and if they reply to the email, it will go to either the address presented in the From: or Reply-to: header, but none of these addresses are typically reliable, so automated bounce messages may generate backscatter.

 Although email spoofing is effective in forging the email address, the IP address of the computer sending the mail can generally be identified from the "Received:" lines in the email header.
 In malicious cases, however, this is likely to be the computer of an innocent third party infected by malware that is sending the email without the owner's knowledge.

 Malicious use of spoofing

-Phishing and business email compromise (see below) scams generally involve an element of email spoofing.
+Phishing and business email compromise scams generally involve an element of email spoofing.

 Email spoofing has been responsible for public incidents with serious business and financial consequences.
 This was the case in an October 2013 email to a news agency which was spoofed to look as if it was from the Swedish company Fingerprint Cards.
 The email stated that Samsung offered to purchase the company.
-The news spread and the stock exchange rate surged by 50%.
+The news spread and the company's stock price surged by 50%.

 Malware such as Klez and Sober among many more modern examples often search for email addresses within the computer they have infected, and they use those addresses both as targets for email, and also to create credible forged From fields in the emails that they send.
 This is to ensure that the emails are more likely to be opened.
 For example: